bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

   all other components the engine is depending on (Load Balancer, Database Server, File Share) have a high availability.

-Compared to a single node setup you will confronted with a more **complex** system, higher **hardware costs** and higher **licence fees**.
+Compared to a single node setup you will be confronted with a more **complex** system, higher **hardware costs** and higher **licence fees**.
 And therfore you need an :ref:`enterprise-license`.

 This is how an Axon Ivy Engine Cluster setup looks like.
-The user will access the Axon Ivy Engine Cluster over a :ref:`load balancer <cluster-load-balancer>` which will route the traffic to one :ref:`node <cluster-node>` of the cluster.
+The user will access the Axon Ivy Engine Cluster over a :ref:`load balancer <cluster-load-balancer>` which will route the traffic to the :ref:`nodes <cluster-node>` of the cluster.
 All cluster nodes shares the same system database.

 |